 Bharat, Margat – carrying heavy load, walking for long distance

 Atikarshana – excess treatment to lose weight

 By these causes, Vata gets aggravated and enters the channels of the head, it gets further vitiated to cause excruciating pain in the head.

 Pain in the temporal region and cracking sensation in the nape.
 The head and the central part of eyebrows also have excessive pain and burning sensation.
 Pain and noise in the ears, feeling as if eyes are coming out.
 Dizziness, joints are severed as it were, and excessive throbbing pain in veins.
 The neck is stiffened.
 The patient gets relief by unctuous (oily) and warm regimen.
 [15-21]

 Katu, Amla, Lavana, Kshara – excess intake of pungent, sour, salt and alkalies,

 Madya – excess alcohol

-the Pitta Dosa in the head gets vitiated and thereby produces head diseases resulting in burning and aching sensation in the head.
-The patient develops a liking for cold substance.
+The Pitta Dosha in the head gets vitiated and thereby produces head diseases resulting in burning and aching sensation in the head.
+The patient develops a liking for cold substances.